CMoucer/PEP_integration_optimization/README.md

 The file main_LMM.py enables to compute contraction and convergence rates for a Linear-Multi-step method over a family of convex functions.
 Some examples are given in Examples, especially how to plot rates as a function of the step size and the condition number.

-## More properties of RK and LMM methods through PEPs
+## More properties of RK and LMM methods through worst-case analyzes

 ### Sensitivity Analysis